Lemon2311/loadingScreen.js/README.md

 Easy to implement loading screen for websites.<br>
 # Use
-Add the loadingScreen.js file in your project and<br>
+Add the loadingScreen.js file in the project and<br>

 ![loadingscreenexample](https://github.com/Lemon2311/loadingScreen.js/assets/63803133/f381a225-a83f-4e85-8a15-ffddcc4bcc7d)
 <br>